ahs2202/ouro-tools/README.md

 ![long_read_scRNAseq_intro](doc/img/long_read_scRNAseq_intro.webp)

 (Figure adapted from Volden & Vollmers, Genome Biol.
-23:47 (2022), and made available under [Creative Commons license 4.0](https://creativecommons.org/licenses/by/4.0/))
+23:47 (2022), and made available under [Creative Commons license 4.0](https://creativecommons.org/licenses/by/4.0/) by Oxford Nanopore Technologies plc.)

 In 2013, 2019, and 2022, “single-cell sequencing,” “single-cell multimodal omics,” and “long-read sequencing” were chosen as “Method of the Year” by *Nature Methods* journal, respectively, highlighting the urgent need to understand biology at the resolution of individual cells and individual biological molecules.
 Long-read scRNA-seq is a method that combines the single-cell RNA sequencing and long-read sequencing ([Nanopore](https://nanoporetech.com/applications/investigations/single-cell-sequencing) and [PacBio](https://www.pacb.com/products-and-services/applications/rna-sequencing/single-cell-rna-sequencing/)) methods.